8 Ways to Fix Kernel Mode Heap Corruption BSOD Error in 2023 [SOLVED] - Qiling

 Corrupted system files

-A damaged hard drive's directory may cause files to seem to flee, which may cause more data loss or degradation.
+A damaged hard drive's directory can cause files to appear to be missing or corrupted, potentially leading to further data loss or degradation.

 Calling a component that is not in the index range